Kurtz0420/PsychQ_API/PsychQAPI/README.rst

 + GET - /api/psychq/categories
         will retrieve all the objects of categories in psychQ

-+ GET - /api/psychq/categories/{pk of category}
++ GET - /api/psychq/categories/{id of category}
-        will retrieve category of associated pk in psychQ
+        will retrieve category of associated id in psychQ

-+ GET - /api/psychq/categories/?q={code or title}
++ GET - /api/psychq/categories/?q={id or title}
-        will retrieve category of associated code or title in psychQ
+        will retrieve category of associated id or title in psychQ

 + POST - /api/psychq/categories/
+            -id
+            -title
+            -description
+            -sub_categories {optional}
+            -picTop
+            -picLeft
+            -picRight
+            -count_range_from
+            -count_range_to
+            -tags
+            -total_posts_count

         will post object if model is valid

-+ PUT - /api/psychq/categories/{id or pk}
++ PUT - /api/psychq/categories/{id}
-        will replace the object related to that id/pk
+        will replace the object related to that id

-+ PATCH - /api/psychq/categories/{id/pk}
++ PATCH - /api/psychq/categories/{pk/code}
         can update individual properties of an object as well as the whole object related t0 that id